tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 We could transform the data using dplyr but we could also transform it using a tool that'll scale well to ever larger data: duckplyr.
 The duckplyr package is a *drop-in replacement for dplyr* that uses *DuckDB for speed*.
 You can simply *drop* duckplyr into your pipeline by loading it, then computations will be efficiently carried out by DuckDB.

 Below, we express the standard "TPC-H benchmark query 1" in dplyr syntax, but execute it with duckplyr.
-We use a function because the same code is reused throughout the article.
+We use a function because this code is reused throughout the article.

 <div class="highlight">